rednafi/rednafi.com/content/python/singledispatch.md

 > dispatch algorithm.
 When the implementation is chosen based on the type of a single
 > argument, this is known as single dispatch.

-As PEP-443[^2] said, singledispatch only happens based on the first argument’s type.
-Let’s take a look at an example to see how this works!
+As PEP-443[^2] said, singledispatch only happens based on the first argument's type.
+Let's take a look at an example to see how this works!

 ### Example-1: Singledispatch with built-in argument type